6 Wisconsinites You Need to Watch in the Olympics

 5 & 6.
 KHRIS MIDDLETON & JRUE HOLIDAY

-In the midst of their NBA playoff run, Middleton and Holiday – the Milwaukee Bucks’ starting guards – were named to the Olympic men’s basketball team.
+In the midst of their (successful!)
+NBA playoff run, Middleton and Holiday – the Milwaukee Bucks’ starting guards – were named to the Olympic men’s basketball team.
 The pair, who scored an average of 20.4 and 17.7 points per game respectively during the regular season, took their Olympic commitment in stride.
-“We’re in the middle of a championship run,” Middleton told NBC Sports.
+“We’re in the middle of a championship run,” Middleton told The Associated Press.
 “To take a second to think about something outside of this season, it was a little tough to think about it.
 But it was an easy decision for me to go ahead and commit.”
-Among their Team USA teammates will be Devin Booker of the Phoenix Suns, who the Bucks are currently competing with for an NBA title.
-Depending on how the NBA Finals proceed, the trip to the Olympics could be a rush: A potential Game 7 would be July 22 – the day before the opening ceremonies in Tokyo.
+Among their Team USA teammates are Devin Booker of the Phoenix Suns, who the Bucks defeated July 20 for the team’s first NBA title in 50 years.
+Just days later, Middleton, Holiday, and Booker arrived in Japan to play for Team USA.